- Why Partner with The Dayton Foundation?

 Types of planned and deferred giving vehicles include:

-Gifting a life insurance policy is a perfect option, if the policy is no longer needed.
+Gifting a life insurance policy is a perfect option.
 Your client can take a charitable deduction approximately equal to the policy’s cash value at the time he or she makes the gift.
-If he or she is continuing to pay annual premiums, those premiums will become tax-deductible each year.
+If he or she is continuing to pay annual premiums, those premiums will be tax-deductible each year.

 Questions?
 Read our gifts of life insurance Q&A.